 We believe in creating a fun and loving centre to support modern dog-loving families.
 We are a small dog daycare centre based on having fun and positive socialisation, we do not have the dogs in large separated cages, they mix and we actively encourage play.
 They are introduced to new experiences every day.
 They get to play with their friends.
 This is why we are very very strict on the type and size of dogs in our care, we will also stand down dogs that do not socialise or play well.
 Our daycare is not just a holding place for dogs, it is really for fun, learning, and being a dog.

-At Four Small Paws we care about every dog in our pack, keeping them safe and secure, so it is important that all new dogs pass an entrance exam to assure that aggression or excessive shyness or fear won’t be a problem.
+At Four Small Paws, we care about every dog in our pack, keeping them safe and secure, so it is important that all new dogs pass a tolerance test to assure that aggression or excessive shyness, or fear won’t be a problem.

 At Four Small Paws, we will undertake the following:

 - Administer the tolerance test used by Therapy Dogs International.
 This test involves tugging on the dog’s ears, pulling on its collar, judging its reaction to noise, and checking for food aggression (If they do not let us touch them, they don’t get any further).